-As the waiting area was also full, we sat on the pavement outside, and without a second thought opened our respective laptops and started working.
+As the waiting area was also full, we sat on the pavement outside.
+And without a second thought opened our respective laptops and started working.
 We really did not have a choice, for 30 minutes was too much of a time to be lost.
-After 15-20 minutes, my colleague got up to go to the washroom and now I had two laptops in my hand and I was actually using both of them as work involved cross referencing few documents.
+After 15-20 minutes, my colleague got up to go to the washroom.
+Now I had two laptops in my hand and I was actually using both of them as work involved cross referencing few documents.

-Finally I looked up with my irritated expression asking ‘What?’
-Before I could utter a word, he asked me ‘Are you a homeless person with two laptops?’
+Finally I looked up with my irritated expression asking ‘What?’.
+Before I could utter a word, he asked me ‘Are you a homeless person with two laptops?’.
 And my reflex action response was ‘No, I am a hungry person with lots of work’.

 He did not get my answer instantly.
 I spoke two more sentences to explain him my situation and got back to my document.
 He was not convinced by my answer but he left me alone after that.
 Later when I thought about it I realized, It was one of those moments when I got to see my world from his perspective.
 Here I was sitting on a roadside pavement with two laptops.
 And two backpacks in front of me, he was obviously confused if I am homeless.
 But then how can a homeless person afford to have two laptops.
 It had not even stuck me that sitting on pavement can be indication of being homeless.
 I am sure my work stressed expression would have added to required aura to the scene.